UNCG-CSE/Toxic-Crusaders/README.md

 # Toxic-Crusaders
 We aim to correlate the features of datasets of a Toxic Release Inventory and Housing rates dataset - that give a meaningful insight about the variations in housing prices in US with respect to their geographical proximity to any factory that releases toxins to the environment.
+The repositories are used from open source datasets - https://www.zillow.com and https://www.kaggle.com